Sittinun-Tong/Sittinun_Work/README.md

 Weakness point
 --------------
-It depend on engine that we use lead to some error.
+It depends on engine that we use lead to some error.